 Life-threatening Respiratory Depression

-Respiratory depression, including fatal cases, may occur with use of AVINZA.
+Serious, life-threatening, or fatal respiratory depression may occur with use of AVINZA.
 Monitor for respiratory depression, especially during initiation of AVINZA or following a dose increase.
 Instruct patients to swallow AVINZA capsules whole or to sprinkle the contents of the capsule on applesauce and swallow immediately without chewing.
-Crushing, dissolving, or chewing the pellets within the capsule can cause rapid release and absorption of a potentially fatal dose of morphine.
+Crushing, chewing, or dissolving AVINZA can cause rapid release and absorption of a potentially fatal dose of morphine [see WARNINGS AND PRECAUTIONS].